evacaribbean/Blog/README.md

 The solution above consists of six classes.
 Where the main method entry point in the above picture is unfolded.

 I find it nice to have as little as possible written in the entry point.
 So I often start here, and work may way back into the classes and its members.
-In this way the overview automatically has to present itself first.
-And next come all the "instrument parts" to the "piece".
+In this way the overview automatically has to present itself first, and next come all the "instrument parts" to the "piece".

-To try the console program out, you just have to change the values in the instantiated objects.
+To try the console program out, just change the values in the instantiated objects.

 <br>